ctrohin/jstream/README.md

 ```
 #### Injected dependecies
-Injected dependecies can be used when the needed dependencies are not present in the container ahead of time.
+Injected dependecies can be used when the needed dependencies are not present in the container ahead of time (this is also possible now with *resovleDependencies* and *resolveVariables*).
 For example, you can create a class that requires a dependency even if the dependency is not yet present, provide the dependency later on, then use it in the class you've initialized.

 Injected dependencies are available through 3 classes:
 - InjectedDependency